keydesign/keydesign/_projects/natures_cooling_solutions__eco_thermostat.md

 layout: project
 title: "Fresh-air Thermostat"
 client: "Nature’s Cooling Solutions"
+year: "2014"
 sector: "Consumer electronics, smart home"
-description: "A digital thermostat for a new fresh-air home air conditioning system that features a unique visual indicator showing the functional state: heat (red), cool (blue), or outside fresh air (green)"
+description: "A digital thermostat for a new fresh-air home air conditioning system that features a unique visual indicator showing the functional state: heat (red), cool (blue), or outside fresh air (green)."
 brief: "Nature's Cooling Solutions wanted a thermostat design to showcase their new fresh-air air conditioning technology."
 solution: "We used a clean and minimalistic design for the thermostat to integrate well into diverse households.
 To celebrate the unique fresh-air intake capability of our client's eco-thermostat, we used color as a metaphor to visually inform the user of the device status."
 services: